microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -h, --help                         qnamaker:create:kb command help --in=in                            (required) The CreateKbDTO object to send in the body of the request.
+  -h, --help                         qnamaker:create:kb command help --endpoint=endpoint                Overrides public endpoint https://westus.api.cognitive.microsoft.com/qnamaker/v4.0/ --in=in                            File path to the CreateKbDTO object to send in the body of the request.

   --name=name                        Name of the kb you want to create.
 This will override the name of KB that might be
                                      present in the CreateKb DTO

   --save                             Save the kbId in config.
+(Only public API)

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in Keys under Resource
                                      Management section for your Qna Maker cognitive service).
-Overrides the subscriptionkey value present in config
+Overrides the subscriptionkey value present in the config
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/create/kb.ts)_